chapter-three/next-drupal/README.md

 Double-click on the certificate to add it to your keychain.

+5. Visit _/admin/config/people/simple_oauth_.
+Click **Generate keys** to generate encryption keys for tokens.

-5. Then run `yarn dev` from the root to start the _Drupal_ site and the _Next.js_ sites.
+6. Then run `yarn dev` from the root to start the _Drupal_ site and the _Next.js_ sites.

 ```
 yarn dev
 ```

-6. Login to the _Drupal_ site at http://localhost:8080 with **username: admin** and **password: admin**.
+7. Login to the _Drupal_ site at http://localhost:8080 with **username: admin** and **password: admin**.

-7. Visit http://localhost:8080/admin/config/people/simple_oauth to generate OAuth encryption keys.
+8. Visit http://localhost:8080/admin/config/people/simple_oauth to generate OAuth encryption keys.
 Enter `../oauth-keys` for the directory.

-8. Visit http://localhost:8080/admin/content to add, edit and preview content.
+9. Visit http://localhost:8080/admin/content to add, edit and preview content.

 The blog site runs on https://localhost:3030 and the marketing site runs on https://localhost:3000.